corytaitchison/cubic-code/README.md

-Source code for paper *'No Strings Attached: Boundaries and Defects in the Cubic Code"*
+Source code for paper *'Boundaries and Defects in the Cubic Code"*

 ## Contents
 - `functions.jl`: Julia functions used to compute properties of the Cubic Code